calaca/reactnd-project-readable-starter/README.md

 7. Go to `./frontend/build` and move its contents to Apache with `sudo cp -r * /var/www/html/`
 8. Open your instance's external IP in a browser and that's it!

-To rebuild: `npm i && npm run build && cd build && sudo cp -r * /var/www/html/ && sudo service apache2 reload`
+To rebuild (at `./frontend`): `npm i && npm run build && cd build && sudo cp -r * /var/www/html/ && sudo service apache2 reload`

 ## Built With